 In contrast, there are satellite based temperature observation data of the lower troposphere of which the RSS (Remote Sensing Systems) and UAH (University of Alabama in Huntsville) datasets are the most prominent ones.
 They show higher spatial resolution, cover over 98% of the earth's surface, and they do not use interpolation techniques for spatial grid correction (though they have to apply calibration methods for consistency of the datasets), which improves data quality and reliability.

-A comparison of the ex ante system prediction with these observed satellite data (average of RSS and UAH) shows an even higher forecasting accuracy of currently 61% and almost no bias of the most likely predictions, with the exception of the extreme El Niño weather event in 2015/16 (fig. 3).
-Also, it is obvious that the moderate IPCC A1B forecast is above the observed temperature data most of the time, and it overestimated the temperature development over the past 10 years, except for few months of the El Niños of 2009/10 and 2015/16.
+A comparison of the ex ante system prediction with these observed satellite data (average of RSS and UAH) shows a higher forecasting accuracy of currently 59% and almost no bias of the most likely predictions, with the exception of the extreme El Niño and post-El Niño weather event in 2015-2017 (fig. 3).
+Also, it is shown that the IPCC A1B forecast is above the observed temperature data most of the time, and it overestimated the temperature development over the past 10 years, except for few months of the El Niños of 2009/10 and 2015/16.

-Fig. 3: Ex ante most likely forecast (red; May 2011 - October 2017) of the self-organized system model vs observed satellite data (black and white square dots; average of RSS and UAH) from May 2011 to December 2016 vs IPCC A1B projection (yellow; until October 2017).
-It shows a forecasting accuracy of currently 61% with almost no bias, with the exception of the strong El Niño weather event in 2015/16.
+Fig. 3: Ex ante most likely forecast (red; May 2011 - October 2017) of the self-organized system model vs observed satellite data (black and white square dots; average of RSS and UAH) from May 2011 to December 2017 vs IPCC A1B projection (yellow; until October 2017).
+It shows a forecasting accuracy of currently 59%.

 In 2013 the UK Met Office started to publish their decadal forecast based on yearly data, which they both model and forecast update and correct every year.
 This forecast can be found here